Languages: Russian

 Study Abroad

-Students just starting Russian can participate in the "Spring Track" Summer Intensive Russian Program.
-This program provides the opportunity for students to study abroad for 9 weeks over the summer in Riga, Latvia, and St. Petersburg, Russia.
-Students live in homestays with native-speaking families and cover 3 semesters of material at the intermediate level.
-Students prepare for the trip either by taking RUSS 1001 with an additional contact hour in Spring or by taking RUSS 1001 and 1002 in Fall and Spring.
-All place into RUSS 3001 upon return.
-The cultural program includes an overnight trip to Moscow.
-Take RUSS 1001 in Spring and study in Riga and St. Petersburg this summer!
+Students starting Russian in the fall can participate in the Intermediate Russian in Riga program.
+This program provides the opportunity for students to study abroad for nine weeks over the summer in Riga, Latvia.
+Students live in individual homestays with Russian-speaking families and frequently return with ACTFL Intermediate High Russian skills.
+The cultural program includes an overnight trip to Vilnius, Lithuania.
+Take RUSS 1001 and 1002 during the academic year and study in the Baltics during the summer!

 Student Spotlights